 The Loire Valley is known for its centuries' old chateaux, many of which have beautiful formal gardens, offering beauty, peace and the ideal picnic spots!
 Some of our favorite Chateaux include the Chateau de Chambord, Chenonceau, Azay le Rideaux and a few hidden gems, like the Chateau de l'Islette, that most tourists don't know about!

-If you enjoy cycling there are also some excellent biking trails in the Loire Valley.
+If you enjoy cycling there are also some excellent biking trails in the Loire Valley you can explore as part of your Loire Valley road trip.

 ©